mister025e/TP_PHP_CV/README.md

-# CV Maker Website
+# CV Maker/Portfolio Website

-A CV Maker website that allows users to create, save, and view CVs.
+A CV Maker/Portfolio website that allows users to create, save, and view CVs.
 Users can also add projects and view them in a list format.
 The website features user authentication and utilizes a database to store user and project data.

 ## Features